andrtell/studier/README.md

 Athena is the main collaboration platform for courses at Stockholm University.
 Please note that a few departments might be using other platforms such as iLearn.

+All important information about your course along with information from the course instructors can be found on the Athena course page.

 [Athena](https://athena.itslearning.com/)